TiyisoWolfiez/R-Codes/README.md

 R related assignments and solutions with the marks I got!

-## You can run the code in R - Studio:
+## You can run the codes in R - Studio:
 # Link: https://posit.co/download/rstudio-desktop/

 Alternatively you can install an R and R Debugger on your VS Code: